• Skip to primary navigation

 Christine Rooney

-This easy Wild Rice Chicken Salad recipe uses rotisserie chicken!
-It's made with cranberries, almonds, and a light creamy Dijon dressing.
+This Wild Rice Chicken Salad is great for lunch!
+It's made with roasted chicken breasts, cranberries, almonds, and a mayo Dijon dressing.

 5 from 3 votes